scottish-pl-institute/spls/meetings/2024/july/index.md

 #### Invited Speaker

-We are happy to announce that **[José Pedro Magalhães](http://dreixel.net/)**, a Managing Director at Standard Charter Bank, will be giving the keynote.
+We are happy to announce that **[José Pedro Magalhães](http://dreixel.net/)**, a Managing Director at Standard Chartered Bank, will be giving the keynote.

 ## Registration